r-uiz/Letterboxd-Analyzer/README.md

 For more insights and visual presentations, check out the [Letterboxd All-Time Stats - Tableau Workbook](https://public.tableau.com/views/LetterboxdAll-TimeStats/Summary).

 For more about my projects and data journey, visit my [Portfolio](https://www.notion.so/ruizdelcarmen/Ruiz-del-Carmen-Data-Portfolio-e725748d0e0546c386be6c6c7dc49099).

+---

+*Note: To view the Jupyter notebooks, navigate to the respective file paths provided in each project description.*